Currently Documented Edition Signature and Seal Markings:

 Edition I first printing details are known precisely because a copy of the delivery documents for installment one have survived.

-The first printing run of about 200 copies was completed April 21, 1929 and the publication date was April 24, 1929 in installment one (of fifty).
+The first printing run was completed April 21, 1929; and the publication date was April 24, 1929 in installment one (of fifty).

 An edition II copy of 2 with seal F is one of three different edition II designs sold in late 1935, the earliest firmly documentated date for any edition II copies.

 Other copies of 2 with seal F from edition II reprintings can only be dated approximately from between late 1935 and 1940.